 - Add jQuery to your page if it is not already present.

-. - Load a script that executes on a button click, reads the input value, and calls the API endpoint.
+- Load a script that fires on a button click, reads the value, and calls the API endpoint.

-- Parse the JSON response within the success callback and control form submission based on the
+- Parse the JSON inside the success callback and gate form submission based on the response.

-fields. - Show errors or autocorrect suggestions in the UI, or persist the clean email for downstream use.
+- Surface errors or autocorrect suggestions in the UI, or persist the cleaned email.

 $(document).ready(function () {